 How to Take Chaga Mushroom for Health Support

-There are many ways to include chaga as a regular part of your diet.
-Whichever method you choose, it’s important to remember that the effects of adaptogens like chaga are cumulative.
-For the best experience, we recommend taking chaga consistently long-term to help your body resist occasional stress and to support your immune system.
+There are many ways to take advantage of the chaga mushroom benefits for health, simply by taking it in supplement form.
+It’s important to remember that the effects of adaptogens like chaga are cumulative.
+For the best experience, we recommend taking chaga consistently to help your body resist occasional stress and to support your immune system.

 For coffee drinkers or for those who prefer a powder, our Organic Siberian Chaga Extract in powder format may be the perfect choice for you.
 To many, chaga tastes slightly bitter and earthy, making it a complementary flavor profile to your morning coffee or your evening hot chocolate.

 Chaga has traditionally been consumed as tea in Finland, Russia, and other countries.
 Raw chaga chunks can be soaked in hot water, which acts as an extraction agent for all the nutrients from the chitinous interior of chaga.